 Hello!

-My work focuses on the relationship between collective identities and political participation, and how this relationship can explain our capacity (or, incapacity) to imagine and enact political change.
-In a context of mounting systemic challenges, from structural political discontent to chronic inequalities, the need for change is increasingly related to rethinking the political foundations: who we are, how we are, and what we aspire to be (as nations, as democratic societies, etc.), with crucial implications for politics in the 21st century.
+On the one hand, this research agenda comprises the study of political discontent and apathy.
+On the other, it explores the productive dimension of democratic crises: that is, the possibilities for democratic renewal contained in the political aspirations and innovations of ordinary citizens.
+Particularly, my current research focuses on the role that collective identities play in this process and how they explain our capacity (or, incapacity) to imagine and enact political change.
+Indeed, in a context of mounting systemic challenges spanning structural inequalities to the climate crisis, the need for change is increasingly related to rethinking the political foundations: who we are, how we are, and what we aspire to be, with crucial implications for politics in the 21st century.

 My work has been supported by the La Caixa Foundation, the LSE, and the Humanitarian Trust.